 Teaching has been in Kiriaki Hamilton’s blood since she was a young child, but it took a few different career directions to bring her back to her passion.

-“I remember as a child, my Dad made me a little blackboard.
-I would get all my cousins to sit around, charge them 1 cent, and I’d teach them!
+“I remember as a child, my dad made me a little blackboard.
+I would get all my cousins to sit around, charge them one cent, and I’d teach them!
 From a very young age, teaching has always been my passion.
-After school I qualified as a secondary school history teacher and then I got sidetracked with world travel.
+After school I qualified as a secondary school history teacher and then I got side-tracked with world travel.
 When I came back, I thought together with my world experience I would take up teaching again.
 When I got back from overseas, I studied Business Administration and then put my teaching and business skills together at Melbourne Polytechnic.”

 World perspective in the classroom